google/lassie/README.md

 Once optimization is completed, quantitative evaluation can be done by running:

 ```
-python eval.py --cls horse
+python eval.py --cls zebra
 ```

-The results will be stored in `results/eval/horse.txt`.
+The results will be stored in `results/eval/zebra.txt`.

 ## Citation